AlexCeleste/bOGL-2/Docs/MD2.md

 All MD2 entities actually exist as "bones" attached to a host mesh, but when an MD2 entity is loaded on its own (with `LoadMD2Model`), a fresh host is created and the handle to that returned instead of the handle to the "bone" entity.
 When multiple instances of the same MD2 are attached to one host, then they are individually controlled through the "bone" handles instead.
 The AutoMove flag, when set, updates the position of an MD2 instance's vertices according to the movement of its "bone".
 This is computationally expensive, so for single MD2 instances that do not need to refer back to the "bone", the flag is disabled and the whole entity just controlled using the mesh handle instead.
 (For single instances loaded with `LoadMD2Model`, one need not be aware of the concept of "bone" entities at all.)
 This function provides the actual loading mechanism used by `LoadMD2Model`.
 It is mainly useful if you want to load MD2 entities out of an archive that has been loaded as a bank; if you have the MD2 files separately on disk, just use `LoadMD2Model` as it is far less complicated.

-#### <span id="copymd2mesh" />CopyMD2Mesh ####
-`CopyMD2Mesh(rootMesh[, parent])`
-**Parameters:** The MD2 entity to copy; a parent entity.
-**Return value:** The newly-created MD2 entity.
-**Description:** This function copies an MD2 entity.
-Calling this instead of simply using `CopyEntity` is essential to ensure that frame data is properly copied as necessary and the new mesh will animate properly.
-The copy can optionally be assigned a parent on creation using the `parent` parameter.
-The default value for this parameter is 0, which puts the copy on its own in world space.
-If a parent is supplied, the copy will be created at its position; otherwise, it will be placed at world position 0, 0, 0.
-**Future direction:** If bOGL is ported to a language with support for callbacks (BlitzMax, C, Monkey), `CopyEntity` will be able to take care of custom user data properly and this function will become redundant.

 #### <span id="animatemd2" />AnimateMD2 ####
 `AnimateMD2(ent[, mode, speed#, fF, lF, trans])`